fburic/candia/README.md

 * the scripts that make up the pipeline (clone this repo to fetch them)
 * a Singularity container which includes all dependencies for running CANDIA (Python libraries and other necessary third-party software)

-We recommend using the Singularity container provided on Singularity Hub or Sylabs Cloud.
+We recommend using the Singularity container provided on Singularity Hub (built with Singularity version 3.4.2).
-(There is no difference in contents, only Singularity version used to build the containers).
+The container should be placed inside the cloned CANDIA repo.
-To download the container from either location, first [install](https://sylabs.io/guides/3.0/user-guide/quick_start.html) Singularity 3.x on your system, then pull the container with either command:
+To use the container:

-* Singularity Hub (Singularity 3.4.2): `singularity pull shub://fburic/candia`
+1. [Install](https://sylabs.io/guides/3.0/user-guide/quick_start.html) Singularity 3.x on your system
-* Sylabs Cloud (Singularity 3.4.0): `singularity pull library://fburic/candia/candia`
+2. Pull the container with the command `singularity pull candia.sif shub://fburic/candia:def` This will download the container `candia.sif` (4.4 GB) inside the current working directory.
+The main `candia` script assumes `candia.sif` is located in the CANDIA repo.

 Alternatively, the container may be built from the supplied `candia.def` file (requires root permissions, see instructions [here](https://sylabs.io/guides/3.0/user-guide/build_a_container.html)).